AzureDevOpsHelp/AzureDevopsHelp.github.io/src/content/blog/add-a-user.md

 heroImage: '/blog-placeholder-3.jpg'
 ---

 This post describes how to add a new user to your Azure DevOps organization using the web interface of Azure DevOps Services.
 It assumes you are already logged in and that you are a Project Collection Administrator.
 Organization owners are automatically Project Collection Administrators.
-It also assumes you have allowed external users to join your organization.
-This setting can be checked or adjusted in the Policies section of the organization settings.
+If you created the organization, then you are its owner.
+We also assume you have allowed external users to join your organization.
+This setting can be found in the Policies section of the organization settings.

 ## Step 1: Navigate to Organization Settings